melt-umn/melt-website/content/silver/concepts/unique-references.md

   forwards to addExpr(e, e);
 }
 ```
 Here  `doubleExpr` decorates its child twice by forwarding to `addExpr`.
-If `doubleExpr` is passed a `decExpr`, any inherited equations written on `decExpr` will cause the `UniqueDecorated Expr` to be decorated twice.
+If `doubleExpr` is passed a `decExpr`, any inherited equations written on `decExpr` will cause the `Decorated!
+Expr` to be decorated twice.